Yeupho/GOLEMS/README.md

 - Test connection and continue

 # Pushing your changes:
-- git checkout -b branch_name
+1. git checkout -b branch_name
-- git branch (to make sure you're in the correct branch)
+2. git branch (to make sure you're in the correct branch)
-- git commit -a -m "Description"
+3. git commit -a -m "Description"
-- if there is an error saying "Please tell me who you are." run both commands git config --global user.email "you@example.com" git config --global user.name "Your Name"
+    * if there is an error saying "Please tell me who you are." run both commands
+    * git config --global user.email "you@example.com"
+    * git config --global user.name "Your Name"
- Example using BitBucket information: git config --global user.email "joshm2050@gmail.com" git config --global user.name "jmohan123"
+    * Example using BitBucket information:
+    * git config --global user.email "joshm2050@gmail.com"
+    * git config --global user.name "jmohan123"
- Then run the git commit -a -m "Description" command again
+    * Then run the git commit -a -m "Description" command again
-- git push -u origin branch_name
+4. git push -u origin branch_name
-- Enter your password and enter
+    * Enter your password and enter if necessary
-- Make sure changes are located in the branch in the repository
+    * Make sure changes are located in the branch in the repository

 # Ways to pull project
 This works if you already have the project folder in your computer